 Google is another major player that has invested a lot of time and money into their EHR.
 Their record is quite comprehensive with lots of dropdown menus.
 We found, however, that the menus weren’t always complete enough so they can create confusion.
 This program can link to small group of other databases.
 If yours is listed, it’s great.
 For example, if you belong to Blue Cross Blue Shield of Massachusetts, you can directly import the last two years of your medical information, saving time and improving accuracy.

 There are many applications you can link to that help manage medications, find clinical trials, convert paper records, get coordination assistance, link your record to doctor’s office and more.
 This EHR is easy to use and contains lots of management tools but it still feels quite “young “in its evolution.
 Once again, not much emphasis on prevention or, if there is, it’s not obvious.
+Get comprehensive storage and document management in Houston with us.

 - Health Minder